cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This optimized, straight-line procedure applies to any classes of curves and base field.
-The constant c1 depends on a fixed, non-square value h, which is defined to be the smallest primitive element in the base field.
+The constant c1 depends on a fixed, non-square value h, which is a parameter of the sqrt_ratio subroutine defined below.

 ~~~
 map_to_curve_simple_swu(u)